mehdi1514/Covi-19MobileApp/README.md

 # covid19

-A mobile app to get information about covid-19 cases.
+Mobile and app to get information about covid-19 cases.

 ## Screenshots